keenthemes/metronic-tailwind-html-integration/metronic-tailwind-blazor-server/README.md

     });
     ```

- - Copy the `media` folder from the `metronic-tailwind-html` package's `dist/assets/media` directory into your Vue project's `public` directory.
+ - Copy the `media` folder from the `metronic-tailwind-html` package's `dist/assets/media` directory into your React project's `public` directory.

 - Install the required Node.js packages by running `npm install`.
-Start the Vue development server by running `npm run dev`.
+Start the React development server by running `npm run dev`.